Dr Jonathan Taylor

 Academically speaking, Jonathan is author of the monographs Mastery and Slavery in Victorian Writing (Palgrave-Macmillan, 2003), and Science and Omniscience in Nineteenth-Century Literature (Sussex Academic Press, 2007).
 With Dr. Andrew Dix, he is co-editor of the anthology Figures of Heresy: Radical Theology in English and American Writing, 1800-2000 (Sussex Academic Press, 2005).

 Entertaining Strangers was shortlisted for the East Midlands Book Award 2013 and longlisted for the Guardian’s Not The Booker Prize 2013; Kontakte and Other Stories was shortlisted for Saboteur Award for Best Short Story Collection 2013, and longlisted for the Edge Hill Prize and Frank O’Connor International Short Story Award; Overheard: Stories to Read Aloud was winner of the Saboteur Award for Best Fiction Anthology 2013; an early draft of Melissa was longlisted for the Exeter Novel Prize.
+Since publication, Melissa has been shortlisted for the East Midlands Book Award 2016, and longlisted for the Guardian’s Not The Booker Prize 2016.

 Jonathan’s fiction, non-fiction, reviews, articles and poetry have featured in newspapers, magazines, anthologies, journals and websites including The Times, The Times Higher, The Times Literary Supplement, Guardian Family, Guardian Education, The Independent, Granta, NASA-Chandra X-Ray Observatory, Stand, London, Staple, Envoi, Poetry Scotland, Poetic Diversity, Acumen, Connotation Press, Litro, Raw Edge, Warwick Review, Necessary Fiction, Dickens Studies Annual, Clio, Interdisciplinary Science Reviews, Poe studies, and many others.
 His poetry, stories, prose, dramas and interviews have been broadcast on radio stations including BBC Radio 3, BBC Radio 5, Oneword, Virtually American, Resonance FM, BBC Leicester, BBC Wales, BBC Scotland, Radio Wildfire, Heat FM, Carillon, and others.
 He has given conference papers, readings, performances, workshops and lectures at universities, festivals, conferences and live events throughout the UK, as well as in the US and Cyprus.